CSCI-40500-Summer-2025/Project-2/README.md

 **After start , in the terminal you should see a local link for example http://localhost:5174**

-open the local url to see the project
+open the local url to see the project live

-## Included Features:
-Hero section explaining the app

-Buttons to report a lost or found item

-Page for submitting a lost item or  (form)

-Page for submitting a found item (with image upload)

-Feed showing dummy posts (lost & found)

-Filter to show lost only / found only / all posts

-No database or backend is used, all content is static and simulated with dummy data.